Keep your Whites Clean

-Universally the idea is to both protect yourself and your chef jacket by wearing an apron.
+Universally the idea is to both protect yourself and your chefs jacket by wearing a chefs apron.
 This is the first line of defense and will help avoid getting too many stains.

 Of course you will almost certainly get some stains on your chef whites after every shift from stove top splatters to being brushed by the apprentice carrying at plate behind your back. (ever wondered how you got that stain there?).

 Tips for the laundry